Board of Directors

 Bill is Co-Chairman of William E. Simon & Sons, LLC.
 The firm, which he co-founded in 1988, manages a diverse investment portfolio totaling more than $1 billion in assets.
 Previously, Bill co-founded a municipal bond company and held senior positions at Morgan Guaranty Trust Company.
 Earlier in his career, Bill worked as Assistant United States Attorney under then Unites States Attorney, Rudolph Giuliani.
 A 1982 Boston College Law School graduate, Mr. Simon earned a B.A. from Williams College, where he played varsity squash and where he served until recently on the Board of Trustees.
 Bill is the Co-Chairman of the William E. Simon Foundation.
 He and his wife, Cindy, established the Sound Body Sound Mind Fitness Program for Los Angeles area high schools.
 Bill is a member of the Board of Overseers of the Hoover Institution on War, Revolution and Peace and Chairman Emeritus of Covenant House California.
 In addition, Bill serves on the Board of Trustees of the St. John’s Health Center Foundation in Los Angeles and the Riverview School in Massachusetts.

-Marty is the Chief of Surgery and Orthopedic Surgeon at Canton-Potsdam Hospital in Potsdam, NY.
+Marty is an orthopedic surgeon and Assistant Chief of Surgery at Sharon Hospital in Sharon, CT.
 With a specialty in sports medicine, Marty has worked with the Denver Broncos, the US Men’s and Women’s Olympic Ski Teams, and the varsity programs at Columbia University and St. Lawrence University.
 Marty earned his B.A. from Harvard University and his M.D. from Columbia University.
 An accomplished squash player, Marty was an Ivy League Athlete of the Year and Ivy League Academic Athlete of the Year.
 After college, Marty played squash professionally, winning the U.S. Men’s Nationals four times and earning silver and bronze medals at the 1995 Pan American Games.

 J. D. Cregan